 Binge drinking is when someone drinks a lot of alcohol in a short period of time.
 According to the National Institute on Alcohol Abuse and Alcoholism, binge drinking occurs when a guy has more than 5 drinks (or a girl has more than 4) in about 2 hours.
 Binge drinking is extremely dangerous and can lead to alcohol poisoning.

 What is alcohol poisoning?

 Alcohol poisoning is one of the most dangerous consequences of binge drinking.
 Alcohol is processed by your liver, and it takes approximately an hour to process a drink.
-So if you have more than one drink in an hour, you’re giving your liver more than it can handle.
+So, if you have more than one drink in an hour, you’re giving your liver more than it can handle.
 Although your body absorbs alcohol pretty quickly, it takes a lot longer to get out of your system.
-So if you’ve binged, you’re left with a body that can’t process all the alcohol that it took in, and you can get really sick.
+If you’ve binged on alcohol, you’re left with a body that can’t process all the alcohol that it took in, and you can become very sick.